Common Questions from Scholarship Applicants

 • Log on to the Scholarships Portal and complete the Follow-up Form on your dashboard with your student ID, the name of the school, and the address of the school’s financial aid or bursar's office.

-• We ask that you submit the Follow-up Form with this information by July 9 so that we may send payment to your school by August 1.
+• Submit the Follow-up Form as soon as possible so that we can send payment to your school by August 1.

-• If we do not hear from you by September 30 of the respective application year, your scholarship may be forfeited.
+• If we do not hear from you by September 30 of the award year, your scholarship may be forfeited.

-No. All scholarship checks are made payable to the college or university you are attending and mailed directly to your school’s financial aid or bursar's office.
+No. All scholarship checks are made payable to the college or postsecondary institution you are attending and mailed directly to the financial aid or bursar's office.

 Yes.
-We require a new application with a new essay and a new letter of recommendation from a professor or post-secondary instructor.
+We require a new application with a new essay and a new letter of recommendation.

 • It might.
 Financial aid policies vary.